Feel like there’s never enough hours in the day? It’s all about balance!

 Seek professional advice

 Still feel that you’re not on top of things and unsure how you’ll manage to complete your assignments?
-It may help to consult a professional or see how other students have coped – and there’s a range of Deakin services you can access from home:
+It may help to consult a professional or see how other students have coped – and there’s a range of free Deakin services you can access:

-- Talk to one of our student mental health experts by making a telehealth appointment with a Deakin Counselling and Psychological Support (CAPS) counsellor.
+- Talk to one of our student mental health experts by making a telehealth appointment with a Deakin counsellor.
 You can easily book online.
+If you’re based overseas, you can access our Student Assistance Program.

 - Visit our Ask Counselling blog to see what issues other students have been struggling with, and for advice from Deakin counsellors.
 There’s specific sections on falling behind and time management, so you might pick up some handy tips from students who’ve had the same concerns.

-- Explore our eWellbeing hub for a range of helpful digital tools and resources.
+- Explore the DeakinWELLBEING app for a range of helpful digital tools and resources.